 Getting the connector

-There are several ways to get the BigQuery connector.
+There are two ways to get the BigQuery connector.
 The best method to choose depends on whether you are creating a new cluster or using an existing cluster.

 There are two simple ways to create Spark and Hadoop clusters on Google Cloud Platform.
 The BigQuery connector is automatically installed with each method.

-- Google Cloud Dataproc - Helps you create fast, reliable, and cost-effective managed Spark and Hadoop clusters.
-You can use the BigQuery connector to read and write data from Spark and Hadoop to BigQuery.
-Since Google Cloud Dataproc is a managed service, it is the easiest way to create a Spark and Hadoop cluster.
+- Google Cloud Dataproc—Use Cloud Dataproc to create fast, reliable, and cost-effective managed Spark and Hadoop clusters.
+You can use the BigQuery connector to read and write BigQuery data to/from Spark and Hadoop.
+Since Cloud Dataproc is a managed service, it is the easiest way to create a Spark and Hadoop cluster.

 Using the connector